EnnoLangelotz/drupal-publicactions/video 1 - breadcrumb metadata/breadcrumb-metadata-post.md

 If you don't need the explanations and details, feel free to just copy the code below.

-You will need a twig template in your theme that overwrites the standard breadrumb twig template.
-The name should be "breadcrumb.html.twig".
+You will need a twig template in your theme that overwrites the standard breadcrumb twig template.
+The name has to be "breadcrumb.html.twig".

-Creating the file you can use this code to have the metadata included in the Microdata format.
+Creating the file you can use the following code to have the metadata included in the Microdata format.

 ```twig
 {#